 Digital course materials are provided (e.g. PowerPoints, court bundles (legal doctrine, case law)).
 These digital course materials will be made available through the university’s electronic learning environment.

-The fee is 750 EUR and covers registration and study materials.
+- Online: EUR 1.000 and covers registration and study material.

 Nexus is recognised as a training provider in the SME Portfolio (KMO portefeuille) system.
 Using this system could enable participants to save up to 30% of the registration fee.
 SME Portfolio applications must be submitted no later than 14 days after the course start date.
 The participant undertakes to respect the rules set out by the Agency for Innovation and Entrepreneurship.
 The accreditation number for Nexus Antwerp’s SME portfolio is DV.O100321.